Eastern Air Lines Flight 401: In popular culture

 The crash was documented in Rob and Sarah Elder's 1977 book Crash.
 A television movie of the same name was broadcast in October 1978.
 Based on the book, it dramatized the crash, rescue efforts, and NTSB investigation.
 Eddie Albert featured as "Dunn", a fictionalized version of Captain Robert Loft.

-The television movie The Ghost of Flight 401, which was broadcast on NBC during February 1978, offers a fictionalized depiction of the crash and alleged ghost sightings.

-The flight is referenced as part of the Bob Welch song "The Ghost of Flight 401" on his 1979 album Three Hearts.
+Bob Welch's 1979 album Three Hearts includes a song titled "The Ghost of Flight 401".

-Footage of the incident appeared in the movie Days of Fury (1980), directed by Fred Warshofsky and hosted by Vincent Price.
+Footage of the aftermath appears in the disaster documentary Days of Fury (1979), directed by Fred Warshofsky.

 The accident and the subsequent ghost story were mentioned by Dan Aykroyd during his appearance on The Tonight Show Starring Johnny Carson on June 6, 1984.

+Flight 401 is mentioned in Supernatural S1E4 "Phantom Traveler" (2005).

-The crash was featured in season five of the Discovery Channel Canada / National Geographic TV series Mayday, in a 2009 episode called "Fatal Distraction".
+The crash was featured in the Discovery Channel Canada/National Geographic TV series Mayday, in S5E09 "Fatal Distraction" (2008).

-It is featured in season1, episode3, of the TV show Why Planes Crash, in an episode called "Human Error" (2010).
+It is featured in Why Planes Crash S1E3 "Human Error" (2010).

-A similar situation appeared in the Thai movie Dark Flight, directed by Kongkiat Khomsiri, produced in 2012.

-The Ghosts of Flight 401, part of the Discovery+ series Shock Docs, emphasizes the supernatural legacy of the crash.
+"The Ghosts of Flight 401", part of the Discovery+ series Shock Docs, emphasizes the supernatural legacy of the crash.